microwalk-project/Microwalk/README.md

 ### Configuration

-Microwalk takes a single command line argument, which is the path to a YAML-based configuration file.
-See [config.md](config.md) for a documentation of the file structure and supported options.
+Microwalk takes a single command line argument, which is the path to a [YAML-based configuration file](docs/config.md).

 ## Creating own framework modules